MewsSystems/gitbook-connector-api/operations/messagethreads.md

 ## Get all message threads

-Returns all message threads created by the integration.
+Returns all message threads created by the application.

 ### Request